stormchaserroleplaying/stormchaserRPG/Talents/Fighter/PsionicWarrior/index.md

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Telekietic Adept and 6 Other Fighter Talents
 *The psionic energy flowing through you has bolstered your mind.*

 You have resistance to psychic damage.
-Moreover, if you start your turn charmed or frightened, you can expend a Psionic Energy die and end every effect on yourself subjecting you to those conditions.
+Moreover, if you start your turn [Charmed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Charmed) or [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened), you can expend a Psionic Energy die and end every effect on yourself subjecting you to those conditions.

 ### Bulwark of Force